Stormrise: Development

 Stormrise was in development at Creative Assembly's Australian studio and was released for the Xbox 360, Microsoft Windows, and PlayStation 3 in March 2009.
 The Windows version requires Windows Vista as the engine has been built on and designed around DirectX 10.1.

 Critical reception

 The PlayStation 3 version received "mixed" reviews, while the PC and Xbox 360 versions received "generally unfavorable reviews", according to the review aggregation website Metacritic.

 Patch cancellation and departure of staff

 Development of the second patch was cancelled on 28 April 2009 one month after release.
-Creative Assembly indicated that the cancellation was due to the financial costs involved, stating "The second patch that has been worked on by Creative Assembly Australia will not make it into the hands of the Stormrise players, due to costs and risks associated with testing and certifying the new changes and features."
+Creative Assembly indicated that the cancellation was due to the financial costs associated with testing and certifying the new changes and features.

 The critical response and low sales have been cited as being factors in the financial decision.

 Following the cancellation of the patch, Ken Turner, the creative director behind Stormrise, was released from the studio.